-For additional information on ownership in a competing or complementary business enterprise by an employee, refer to Policy SSG 4000 and Procedure SSG 5000 - Employees as Vendors.
+For additional information on ownership in a competing or complementary business enterprise by an employee, refer to CP Employees as Vendors Policy and Employees as Vendors Procedure.

 Employees must not attempt, directly or indirectly, to use their position in CP to influence the bidding process or negotiation of contracts in any way.